Basic Personal Amount

 Donations made to eligible charitable organizations may be eligible for non-refundable tax credits.
 Donations may be carried forward for up to 5 years.
 Taxpayers may choose to claim donations made in multiple years at the same time, so as to take advantage of the higher credit percentage for donations exceeding $200.

-Charitable Donations – New Tier for High Income Taxpayers
+Higher Tier for High Income Taxpayers

 Beginning in 2016, there are new tiers being applied to charitable donations for taxpayers who are subject to the new 33% tax bracket.
 For taxpayers whose federal tax rate is 33%, charitable donations will be calculated as: